jspiel-git/data-explorer/data_analysis.md

 Value: **360**, number of non-NaN examples: 2, mean : 108750.0
 Value: **390**, number of non-NaN examples: 1, mean : 130000.0
 Value: **384**, number of non-NaN examples: 1, mean : 191000.0
-Value: **362**, number of non-NaN examples: 1, mean unkown since category only in testing set
+Value: **362**, number of non-NaN examples: 1, mean unknown since category only in testing set
-Value: **312**, number of non-NaN examples: 1, mean unkown since category only in testing set
+Value: **312**, number of non-NaN examples: 1, mean unknown since category only in testing set
 Value: **234**, number of non-NaN examples: 1, mean : 84500.0
 Value: **232**, number of non-NaN examples: 1, mean : 133000.0
 Value: **420**, number of non-NaN examples: 1, mean : 179500.0
 Value: **156**, number of non-NaN examples: 1, mean : 79500.0
 Value: **144**, number of non-NaN examples: 1, mean : 135000.0
-Value: **140**, number of non-NaN examples: 1, mean unkown since category only in testing set
+Value: **140**, number of non-NaN examples: 1, mean unknown since category only in testing set
 Value: **120**, number of non-NaN examples: 1, mean : 124900.0
-Value: **114**, number of non-NaN examples: 1, mean unkown since category only in testing set
+Value: **114**, number of non-NaN examples: 1, mean unknown since category only in testing set
-Value: **108**, number of non-NaN examples: 1, mean unkown since category only in testing set
+Value: **108**, number of non-NaN examples: 1, mean unknown since category only in testing set
 Value: **392**, number of non-NaN examples: 1, mean : 235000.0
-Value: **697**, number of non-NaN examples: 1, mean unkown since category only in testing set
+Value: **697**, number of non-NaN examples: 1, mean unknown since category only in testing set
 Value: **515**, number of non-NaN examples: 1, mean : 200000.0
 Value: **371**, number of non-NaN examples: 1, mean : 104000.0
 Value: **513**, number of non-NaN examples: 1, mean : 85000.0
 Value: **481**, number of non-NaN examples: 1, mean : 118500.0
 Value: **479**, number of non-NaN examples: 1, mean : 200500.0
 Value: **473**, number of non-NaN examples: 1, mean : 115000.0
-Value: **431**, number of non-NaN examples: 1, mean unkown since category only in testing set
+Value: **431**, number of non-NaN examples: 1, mean unknown since category only in testing set
 Value: **397**, number of non-NaN examples: 1, mean : 197000.0
-Value: **259**, number of non-NaN examples: 1, mean unkown since category only in testing set
+Value: **259**, number of non-NaN examples: 1, mean unknown since category only in testing set
-Value: **450**, number of non-NaN examples: 1, mean unkown since category only in testing set
+Value: **450**, number of non-NaN examples: 1, mean unknown since category only in testing set
 Value: **53**, number of non-NaN examples: 1, mean : 169000.0
-Value: **1064**, number of non-NaN examples: 1, mean unkown since category only in testing set
+Value: **1064**, number of non-NaN examples: 1, mean unknown since category only in testing set

 **There are more 2889 values not displayed**
 ## Variable name: GrLivArea